 What is the DUII Diversion Program?

-The DUII Diversion Program is a legal agreement with the Court that sets aside a guilty or no contest plea and enables the case to be dismissed in one year if all the terms of the Diversion Agreement are satisfied.
+The DUII Diversion Program is a legal agreement with the Court.
+It sets aside a guilty or no contest plea and allows the case to be dismissed after one year if all terms of the agreement are met.

 Do I qualify for the Diversion Program?